topcoder-platform/community-app/README.md

 We use [https://logentries.com](https://logentries.com) to track the logs.
 Log Entries API token should be provided via the `LOG_ENTRIES_TOKEN` environment variable, which will override the default values set in `/config/default.json` (sample account for local setup testing), and in `/config/production.json` (empty token) - with empty token Log Entries will not be used.

-### Configuration for auth0.com

-Auth0.com is used to link external social account (GitHub account, etc..), they are configured with default values as `AUTH0.DOMAIN` and `AUTH0.CLIENT_ID` in `config/default.json`.
-Use  `/config/production.json` for production config.

 ### Configuration for Scoreboard API

 Change the property in `URL.COMMUNITY_API` in config.